albertyusun/For-the-Love-of-Greed/README.md

 We will track a set of related terms (such as consumer, greed, speculation, profit) in order to begin assessing how the ethical, political, and economic language of goods-consumption changed around the Protestant Reformation and the rise of the market economy.
 Using large databases-- EEBO (Proquest), ECCO (Gale), HathiTrust, and TEAMS (University of Rochester)—that contain scans and machine-readable Medieval and Early Modern texts, the group will track and analyze pamphlets, sermons, satires, and images to understand how the ethical discourse of consumerism changed over time.

 ## Repository Organization
-##### Folder organization:
+### Folder organization:
-1. 1_scraping - For scraping and cleaning EEBO TCP.
+- 1_scraping - For scraping and cleaning EEBO TCP.
-2. 2_models - For creating and interpreting embedding models.
+- 2_models - For creating and interpreting embedding models.
-3. 3_visualization - For visualization results.
+- 3_vis - For visualizing results.
-4. 4_archive - For files that we've created on our journey, but we no longer use.
+- 4_archive - For files that we've created on our journey, but we no longer use.
 We might revisit them in the future.

+## Presentation References

+1. Garg, N., Schiebinger, L., Jurafsky, D., & Zou, J. (2018).
+Word embeddings quantify 100 years of gender and ethnic stereotypes.
+Proceedings of the National Academy of Sciences, 115(16), E3635–E3644. https://doi.org/10.1073/pnas.1720347115

+2. Kozlowski, Austin C., et al. “The Geometry of Culture: Analyzing the Meanings of Class through Word Embeddings.”
+(2019).
+American Sociological Review 84(5):905–949.
+(Original DOI: 10.1177/0003122419877135)

+3. Mikolov, T., Sutskever, I., Chen, K., Corrado, G., & Dean, J. (2013).
+Distributed Representations of Words and Phrases and their Compositionality. http://arxiv.org/abs/1310.4546

+4. Withington, P. (2020), Intoxicants and the invention of ‘consumption’ .
+The Economic History Review, 73: 384-408. doi:10.1111/ehr.12936

-## Project References
+## Entire Project References

 [1] Anderson, B. (1983).
 Imagined communities: Reflections on the origin and spread of nationalism.
 Verso. https://find.library.duke.edu/catalog/DUKE000614940